This story out of Tulsa shows just how entitled the religious have become:

 He said the council is asking the store to offer the applicant a formal apology.
 Hashmi said the organization also wants the store's policy on religious accommodation clarified.
 The group also is asking for Abercrombie employees to receive workplace sensitivity and diversity training.

-Besides, they didn't tell her she couldn't wear the stupid thing (and, yes, I meant that--I think it's stupid) just that they weren't going to hire her to wear it in their store.
+Besides, they didn't tell her she couldn't wear the thing just that they weren't going to hire her to wear it in their store.
 That's not illegal.